geeknoid/Undertaker/README.md

 may get fooled by uses of reflection:

 * Dynamically-loaded assemblies
-* Individual members only accessed via reflection
+* Individual members only accessed via reflection (see the `--reflection-symbols` option to help with this)

 These two uses of reflection, along with not listing all root assemblies, can lead to false positives.

 ## Ideas